shawnrice/alphred/tutorial/markdown/Configurations.md

 Many workflows need to be configured, and Alphred provides an easy way for you to manage simple configurations.
 Out of the box, it provides methods to write configuration files as `json`, `ini`, or `sqlite3`.
 They provide simple key-value pairs.

+# Note
+This is outdated.
+You can no longer set the handler or the filename through the individual methods.
+Instead, you have set them either when you instantiate the Alphred object or in a `workflow.ini` file.

 #### Methods
 > `config_set( $key, $value, $handler, $filename )`
 > `config_read( $key, $handler, $filename )`